Top Data Analytics Trends & Statistics for 2022

 Self-service analytics will become even more critical to business intelligence

 The demand for more fact-based daily decision-making is driving companies to seek self-service data analytics solutions.
 Jim Ericson, research director at Dresner Advisory Services, recently observed, “ Organizations that are more successful with BI are universally more likely to use self-service BI capabilities including collaboration and governance features included in BI tools.”
-In 2022, more companies will adopt truly self-service tools that allow non-technical business users to securely access and glean insights from data.
+Based on current trend it’s expected that in 2022, more companies will adopt truly self-service tools that allow non-technical business users to securely access and glean insights from data.

 5 Data Analytics Statistics to know for 2022